Human Resource Management (HRMT) 326

 Compensation Strategies and Practices (Revision 5)

 HRMT 326 is a three-credit, senior-level course examining strategic compensation management.
-This course explores the compensation process, issues and techniques involved in the development and administration of a compensation system.
-Specific topics include external competitiveness, designing pay structures, performance systems and evaluation of employees, employee benefits, compliance issues, salary administration, and skill/competency plans will be evaluated.
+This course explores the compensation process as well as issues and techniques involved in the development and administration of a compensation system.
+Specific topics include external competitiveness, pay structure design, performance systems and evaluation of employees, employee benefits, compliance issues, salary administration, and skill/competency plans.

-To receive credit for HRMT 326, you must achieve an overall grade of "D" (50 percent) or better for the entire course and a grade of “D” (50 percent) or better on the final exam.
+To receive credit for HRMT 326, you must achieve an overall grade of D (50 percent) or better for the entire course and a grade of 50 percent or better on the final exam.
 The weightings for each assignment and the final exam are as follows:

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 Long, R., & Singh, P. (2018).
 Strategic compensation in Canada (6th ed.).
 Toronto: Nelson.

 A print version of the eText may be available for purchase from the publisher through a direct-to-student link provided on the course website; you can also acquire the textbook on your own if you wish.

 All other learning resources will be available online.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.